blepping/comfyui_overly_complicated_sampling/README.md

   # dt means you get bsigma + (sigma_next - bsigma) * tostep_factor
   # where bsigma = sigma * fromstep_factor
   tostep_source: dt

+# blep_weoon sampler-specific options.
+# Parameters with "inv" in the name apply to the inverse wavelet operation.
+# When set to null, they will use the normal setting.
+weoon:
+  start_step: 0
+  end_step: 9999
+  eta: 0.0
+  eta_retry_increment: 0.0
+  s_noise: 1.0
+  # One of dwt, dwt1d, dtcwt
+  wavelet_mode: dwt
+  # Padding scheme used for wavelets
+  padding: periodization
+  # Padding scheme used for the inverse wavelet operation
+  inv_padding: null
+  # Wavelet type.
+Does not apply if wavelet_mode is dtcwt.
+  wave: db4
+  # Wavelet type used for the inverse wavelet operation.
+Does not apply if wavelet_mode is dtcwt.
+  inv_wave: null
+  # dtcwt qshift parameter.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_qshift: qshift_a
+  # dtcwt biort parameter.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_biort: near_sym_a
+  # dtcwt qshift parameter used for the inverse wavelet operation.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_inv_qshift: null
+  # dtcwt biort parameter used for the inverse wavelet operation.
+Only applies if the wavelet mode is dtcwt.
+  dtcwt_inv_biort: null
+  # Can be used to stretch the step down.
+I.E. 1.0 would be sigma -> sigma_next
+  # while 2.0 would be twice the distance between sigma and sigma_next.
+  downstep_scale: 1.0
+  # Blend scale for the downstep denoised lowpass wavelets
+  yl_strength: 1.0
+  # Blend scale for the downstep denoised highpass wavelets
+  yh_strength: 0.5
+  # Mode used for blending wavelets.
+  wavelet_blend_mode: lerp
+  # Blend mode for wavelet highpass, uses wavelet_blend_mode if null.
+  wavelet_blend_mode_yh: null
+  # Extra multipliers that can be applied to the low/highpass wavelets for the normal
+  # denoised or downstep denoised.
+  denoised_yl_multiplier: 1.0
+  denoised_yh_multiplier: 1.0
+  denoised_down_yl_multiplier: 1.0
+  denoised_down_yh_multiplier: 1.0
+  # Only applies when wavelet_mode is dwt1d.
+Can be:
+  #   2: Flatten starting at spatial dimensions
+  #   1: Flatten starting at channels dimension
+  #   0: Smash everything together!
+  flatten_start_dim: 2

 ### Other Sampler Specific Parameters ###